Home

 About Sivan

-A passionate Jewish educator, Sivan Rotholz has taught and led robust discussions about Torah, Jewish literature, history, and ideas in universities, synagogues, living rooms, and online classrooms across the globe.
-A Wexner Graduate Fellow alum, Sivan earned her Master’s in Nonprofit Management and Leadership from the Hebrew University of Jerusalem and is pursuing rabbinic ordination from the Hebrew Union College–Jewish Institute of Religion.
+Sivan Rotholz is the Director of Adult Education and a Rabbi in the Center for Exploring Judaism at Central Synagogue in Manhattan.
+A passionate Jewish educator, Sivan has taught and led robust discussions about Torah, Jewish literature, history, and ideas in universities, synagogues, living rooms, and online classrooms across the globe.
+A Wexner Graduate Fellow alum, Sivan earned her Master’s in Nonprofit Management and Leadership from the Hebrew University of Jerusalem and was ordained as a rabbi by the Hebrew Union College–Jewish Institute of Religion in 2024.

-As the Education Director for Achayot — a cohort-builder for Jewish women writers — she serves as a resource to those seeking to explore their relationship to Judaism through accessible text study and inspired creative writing.
-Sivan is convinced, after more than a decade of experience, that building community builds Jewish engagement, so her focus has been on creating cohorts, forging connections, and inventing ways we can lift one another through a Jewish lens.
+With her rabbinate, Sivan seeks to make Judaism joyous and accessible.
+She is convinced, after more than a decade of experience, that building community builds Jewish engagement, so her focus has been on creating cohorts, forging connections, and inventing ways we can lift one another through a Jewish lens.
 She has studied and honed pastoral and leadership skills, seen the power of ritual, and is fully committed to illuminating what makes Jewish life meaningful, stirring, and anchoring.

 Educator

-Sivan has taught at Brooklyn College, Tel Aviv University, Hebrew Union College, Columbia/Barnard & Brandeis Hillels, Camp Ramah, Wexner Institutes, Moishe House, Pardes, the URJ, and Ritualwell.
-Her areas of expertise include adult education, creative midrash, work with b’nai mitzvah and conversion students, feminist Torah, and poetry.
+Sivan has taught at Central Synagogue, Brooklyn College, Tel Aviv University, Hebrew Union College, Columbia/Barnard & Brandeis Hillels, Camp Ramah, Wexner Institutes, The Florence Melton School, Moishe House, Pardes, the URJ, and Ritualwell.
+Her areas of expertise include adult education, creative midrash, work with conversion students, feminist Torah, and poetry.
 She always opts for discussion facilitation rather than frontal lecturing, believes in the power of hevrutah — studying in pairs or small groups — and learns most when teaching.

 “Among the best-led discussions I’ve ever seen any professor give, including my years at Cornell, Yale and Stanford.”